 Texel is a heaven for beach lovers as it features 30 kilometers wide beaches and soft sand.
-Beach-gowers can find lots of treasures.
-You can also explore recovered artifcats from years ago at the Shipwreck and Beachcombing Museum Flora.
-If you’re not into museums, but more into the wild life, then Ecomare’s seal shelter may be more up your alley.
+Beach-goers can find lots of treasures.
+You can also explore recovered artifacts from years ago at the Shipwreck and Beachcombing Museum Flora.
+If you’re not into museums, but more into the wildlife, then Ecomare’s seal shelter may be more up your alley.
 Texel is the largest Wadden island and has something to offer for everybody.
 Climb the famous red lighthouse, try parachuting from a plane, taste local specialty beer Skuumkoppe or come for the Texel Culinair in September.

 Schiermonnikoog is considered to be the prettiest place in the whole country by the Dutch.
 This is partly due to its widest beach in Europe, gorgeous cozy village, and stunning flora and fauna.
 The island is a national park with mudflats and polders, a beautiful lake and duck sanctuary.
 Mud flat walking is an adventurous experience you’ll want to try.
 It involves crossing the bottom of the sea in a limted amount of time during the low tide.
 A modern day ‘let my people go’ experience.
 Make sure you do this with a guide as it will be difficult to fight your way through the mud and find the right spots (not to mention you’re way home).